Imagick/RfcPdoSubClasses/rfc_pdo_subclasses.md

 For example, when connected to an SQLite database, the sqlite specific function [PDO::sqliteCreateFunction](https://www.php.net/manual/en/pdo.sqlitecreatefunction.php) is available.

-This is a slightly shitty way of doing things.
+This is a slightly terrible way of doing things.
 And is an example of code that was snuck in before the RFC [process was in place.](https://github.com/php/php-src/commit/41421c7d7aacd831d03f008735c90bdf02bc196b)

 This RFC continues [a discussion on internals](https://news-web.php.net/php.internals/100773) of reimplementing this functionality 'properly'.